bixycler/UniinfoNotes/pages/Stories.md

 	  :END:
 	  > No diff no info, no same no knowledge, no fair no wisdom.
 		- History:
-			- This saying has its root from a lecture of a my teacher in my freshman year at ((University))
+			- This saying has its root from a lecture of a teacher of mine in my freshman year at ((6710fc09-fc5f-447b-9faf-5ea31b29c1fb)), where he said that "information .
 			- First
 			  > No diff no info, no sim no knowledge.
 			- Then added the third